 Professor Thomas Tufte

-Abstract title: Continuity and change in the Latin American experience of communication for social change: From Radios Mineras to Midia Ninja (with Jair Vega Casanova)
+Abstract title: Continuity and change in the Latin American experience of communication for social change: From Radios Mineras to Midia Ninja, in dialogue with Jair Vega Casanova

 This presentation will review the legacy of communication for social change in Latin America, identifying recurrent features and considering emerging challenges in the context of the current societal challenges.
 First, the review will unpack the core milestones of the communication for social change debate as seen in conferences, publications and meetings that have had a key influence on the research and practice of the field.
 Secondly, it will review key references that have informed the Latin American research and practice and discuss how they have established themselves as a paradigmatic alternative to the dominant Anglo-Saxon approaches.
 Finally, the presentation will address how the Latin American legacy connects with global research and practice into communication for social change.

 Bio: Professor Tufte is an internationally leading scholar in the field of communication for social change.
 His expertise and experience lie in critically exploring the interrelations between media production, communicative practices and processes of social and structural change.
 Tufte has worked in approximately 30 countries worldwide and has collaborated with a broad range of both local, national and international development organizations.
 Current projects focus on civil society development and participatory communication in Brazil, and storytelling and community development in post-peace agreement Colombia.